chrisjwwalker/dev-environment-config/README.md

 # dev-environment-config

-This repository contains a set of bash scripts to setup an install of MacOS for development
+This repository contains a set of bash scripts to setup an install of MacOS for development.

+## Recommendations
+Anyone is free to utilise this script to setup their MacOS environment.
+This specific script has been tailored for myself, therefore it is recommended to first fork, review and tailor to your needs.

 ## master-install.sh